ThingTrunkOfficial/hellcard-mod-support/docs/CreatingNewHierarchy.md

    ![](./content/hier_hierarchies_12.png)

-3. Left-click the three-dots menu button on the right of the Import Move Params properties and select "Set from clipboard"
+3. Left-click the three-dots menu button on the right of the Import Move Params properties and select "Set from clipboard".
    ![](./content/hier_hierarchies_13.png)

 4. You should see the copy tool.
 You can drag body parts from src hierarchy onto new body parts from the target hierarchy.
 You can also use the AUTO option which will try its best to match body parts by names.